 - Cook's dad in Skins has a tear drop tattoo under his left eye, suggesting he's been to jail.

 - There is a very strong tendency in Joss Whedon works for characters with visible tattoos or other body modifications to be villainous and/or highly self-destructive.
-The most notable examples are Faith, Angelus, and the Reavers, but many more minor characters follow the pattern.
+The most notable examples are Faith, Angelus (it's also there when he's Angel), and the Reavers, but many more minor characters follow the pattern.
 The only exceptions are Cordelia (Charisma Carpenter's real lower-back tattoo, which they initially made token efforts to hide before deciding that she looked sufficiently sexy in low-waisted clothes to outweigh the metaphorical issues) and Kennedy.

 - In Angel, the villainous lawyer Lindsey returns in season 5 with a set of tattoos that serve a plot purpose: they ward him from all forms of magical detection, thus protecting him from the wrath of the Senior Partners, who don't approve of his extracurricular activities.